Please learn about this petition below, then take a moment to sign and share

 Mobile Homes: 1,955,026

-The “5 or More Units” category also represents “rental towns” like Stuyvesant Town-Peter Cooper Village in New York City, where (in most cases) “all rental income is allocated to a single landowner” every month:
+The “5 or More Units” category also represents “rental towns” such as Stuyvesant Town-Peter Cooper Village in New York City, where (in most cases) all rent allocated to a single landowner &/or group of shareholders:

 Half of all tenants nationwide pay more than 30 percent of their actual income in rent.
 It’s considered the worst time in 36 years to be a renter in America- the highest cost burden recorded by Zillow since the real estate firm began tracking the figure in 1979.

 One in every four renting households spends at least 50 cents of every dollar they earn on rent.

 Currently renters tend to pay $500-$2000 per month, while Property Owners tend to pay $500-$2000 per year in property taxes (visit your local County Assessor’s office to research how much the annual property taxes for the address where you live costs).